Nighthater/LED-501_SMD-Adapter/README.md

 - The PCB Outline is a 25mm Circle.
 - The LED is placed in the exact centre of the circle.
 - The Header pins are placed +/- 8.5mm from the Centre.
-- Make sure the GND and VCC contacts are each on the same side.
+- Make sure the GND and VCC contacts are each on the same side as the Base PCB.